-It is now proposed that breast screening service in Warrington be consolidated at Bath St and discontinued at Warrington Hospital's Kendrick Wing (augmented as usual with mobile services as required.)
-As this is a cessation of service at one location, public consultation is required.
+It is proposed that breast screening service in Warrington be consolidated at Bath St and discontinued at Warrington Hospital's Kendrick Wing (augmented as usual with mobile services as required.)
+As this is a cessation of service at one location, public consultation was required.

-The consultation is being held according to the Gunning Principles.
+The consultation was held according to the Gunning Principles.

-The Health Policy and Performance Board was appraised of the proposal to consolidate the Warrington breast screening services at Bath St. and scrutinised:
+Halton's Health Policy and Performance Board has previously been fully appraised of the proposal to consolidate the Warrington breast screening services at Bath St. and has scrutinised:

-- The proposal

-- The Public Consultation plan and methodologies
+- The proposal - The Public Consultation plan and methodologies

-- The timeline

-• Reporting actions and decision-making plan
+- The timeline - Reporting actions and decision-making plan

-Public consultation was originally planned for 25 April - 3 June 2022 but this was postponed to 6 May - 20th June to accommodate the pre-election period of the Halton Borough Council elections.
-The revised timeline is as follows:
+Public consultation was originally planned for 25 April - 3 June 2022 but this was postponed to $6 \text{ May} - 20^{\text{th}}$ June to accommodate the pre-election period of the Halton Borough Council elections.
+The revised timeline was as follows: